RedisLabs/redislabs-docs/content/rv/quick-setup.md

 $ sudo pip install redis
 ```

-Next copy and paste this into a file named
+Next, copy and paste this into a file named
 **example_redis.py**:

 ```python